 Attempting to get back on her feet, this young artist was hit with another blow; as she was diagnosed with Ductal Carcinoma in Situ (DCIS), which is considered the earliest form of breast cancer.
 Once given this devastating news her reflection about life came to the forefront with some regrets.
 It was during this time she vowed to go back to one of her greatest past loves; which was music.
 This motivated Cara-Mel to record “Broke,” her first hip hop song in years.
 The street promo song, “Broke” placed her on the map when it caught the attention of DJ SIDEREAL from Minnesota and landed a spot on the “Stamp of Approval” mixtape song bangers of the year in 2015.
 This song was written and recorded to reflect the frustrations of living check to check; which everyone can relate to at some point of their lives.
 Following her return to the music scene, she released “Back To The Grind;” a sneak peek of what was to come from the highly anticipated debut mixtape “Racial Profile,” which was released in September of 2016.
 Since then, Mel’s music has been placed on several mixtapes such as “Never Falling Off” hosted by the On By Society Movement and DMV vs EVERYBODY 3, a popular DMV Music Plug local artist’s series.
 In addition, this beautiful lady has landed magazine spreads from Mr. Dreamz to Poze Magazine, and was the winner in the category for "Best Hip Hop Album Of The Year" at the X-Poze-ing Music Awards in September 2018 for “Racial Profile.”

 In December of 2018, she caught the attention of A&R William Wilson from Touch Music Group and was later signed to a two year indie deal.
 However, excited about this new opportunity and while recording on new works; this queen was hit with unexpected news.
 After a routine exam Mel discovered she would have to lace up those combat boots once again with the diagnosis of breast cancer (DCIS) in April of 2019.
-However, with discipline and perseverance this two time pink survivor has worked hard to get back to her music career and living cancer free in just six months.
-Now with her music supporters awaiting her return, Touch is in preparation to release new material by this up and coming artist.
-And with something to prove to herself, this unique talent is working on a personal EP Album due out later in 2020.
+But, with discipline and perseverance this two time pink survivor has worked hard to get back to her music career and living cancer free in just six months.
+Now with music supporters awaiting Mel's return; preparation has begun for her upcoming releases.

 In addition to this artist’s versatile songwriting abilities, vocal training, music production, and saxophone talent; she will soon hold a Bachelor’s Degree in Business Management from the University of Maryland University College in 2020.
 Having dreams to utilize her gifts to demonstrate a positive perspective within the music industry, Cara-Mel is striving to incorporate her gifts through networking and bringing change.
 As she states best, "We as females should not feel the need to remove clothing, get hair weaves or implants just to get a record deal and make a sale!"
 "Let your music speak for itself!"
 With a sound like no other, this artist is definitely creating her own lane and has no plans of slowing down; as she continues to astound the industry with collaborations from musicians expanding across the globe in genres from Rock to Pop; highlighting Mel’s versatility.